by Kris Oyen | May 24, 2021 | Podcast

 - What is your favorite ice cream flavor?

-- What piece of guidance would you give listeners who are considering ditching the booze?
+- What parting piece of guidance would you give to listeners who are considering ditching the booze?

-You might have to say adios to booze if …
+You may have to say Adios to booze if …

 Odette’s Summary